angrybacon/doomsday-wiki/markdown/chapters/02-ddft/07-winning-without-doomsday.md

 1. Time Spiral/Diminishing Returns - Both of these have seen play in storm Wishboards at various points in time, but they have since been eclipsed by Echo of Eons
-1. Ill-Gotten Gains - A classic storm engine, but wildly outclassed by current offerings.
+1. Ill-Gotten Gains - A classic _Storm_ engine, but wildly outclassed by current offerings.
 It has been a long time since this card has been under serious consideration.

 ## Natural Storm

-_Natural_ storm, simply casting 9-10 spells in one turn without the use of an engine, is not as difficult as it may seem.
+_Natural_ _Storm_, simply casting 9-10 spells in one turn without the use of an engine, is not as difficult as it may seem.
 If you draw for turn and have 8 cards in hand, all spells, plus a Tendrils of Agony that you Wish for, you can already hit your opponent for 18, which in many cases is enough on it's own.

 It's clear that to achieve something like this will require a lot of mana.
-Lucky for you, your best spells for building storm also produce mana.
-Rituals, LEDs and Petals are a requirement for getting enough mana and storm to kill au naturale.
-Discard spells and other protection are of course helpful on your way to 10 storm.
+Lucky for you, your best spells for building _Storm_ also produce mana.
+Rituals, LEDs and Petals are a requirement for getting enough mana and _Storm_ to kill au naturale.
+Discard spells and other protection are of course helpful on your way to 10 _Storm_.
 Another important class of cards is your draw spells.
-When aiming for natural storm, cantrips can count for 2 spells since they often find you somthing else to cast.
+When aiming for natural _Storm_, cantrips can count for 2 spells since they often find you something else to cast.
 A Draw-4 is practically an engine in its own right, and can let you see a ton of cards to draw more mana or a Burning Wish if you don't have one yet.
 Brainstorm is extremely strong in these situations, where it lets you swap a Burning Wish in hand for potential spells on top of your deck.
 A second cantrip can then draw the Wish again.
-In this manner Brainstorm can add to both your storm and mana counts.
+In this manner Brainstorm can add to both your _Storm_ and mana counts.

-Natural storm can be particularly powerful against blue decks, since they may add to your storm count by helpfully countering spells that don't matter.
-The way you sequence your spells like rituals plays an important role in convincing your opponent to add to the storm count.
+Natural _Storm_ can be particularly powerful against blue decks, since they may add to your _Storm_ count by helpfully countering spells that don't matter.
+The way you sequence your spells like rituals plays an important role in convincing your opponent to add to the _Storm_ count.
 For example, if you cast a ritual off your last floating mana, an opponent may daze it rather than let it resolve and invalidate the Daze.
-Then - suprise! - you make your land drop for the turn, play a lotus petal, and another ritual; you had plenty of mana and didn't need that first ritual.
+Then - surprise! - you make your land drop for the turn, play a lotus petal, and another ritual; you had plenty of mana and didn't need that first ritual.
 These kinds of plays can be a bit of a gamble, since you can't rely on your opponent to fall for such a play.
 But if you are fortunate